 Treat nudity as something natural and normal.

 There is nothing wrong or shameful about the human body.
 Young children are prime examples of how nudity was meant to be experienced; they have zero problems running around completely naked, their tiny bits flying all over the place.
 In fact, some kids love and prefer to be naked!
 This is natural and normal.
 It will also instinctually change as they get older.
 Don’t shame your children for reveling in their nudity.
-Instead, make sure they know it’s okay to run around naked when they’re at home, but encourage clothing when friends or guests come over.
+Instead, ensure they know it’s okay to run around naked at home, but encourage clothing when friends or guests come over.

 Encourage questions about the body and answer them factually.